hollyschinsky/ConferenceTracker/README.md

 Test the app in the browser with: http://localhost:5000/#/app/sessions

-** Login with your Facebook credentials from the Login screen if you want to see your profile info in the Profile menu option
+** Login with your Facebook credentials from the Login screen if you want to see your profile info in the Profile menu option.